tirimatangi/CoFSM/README.md

 In this case, the type of the object is `std::stop_token`.
 The object is accessed through a pointer (`pStop` in this case) which is acquired from the Event with `event >> pStop`.
-If the object in the storage is trivially destructible (like an int or double), the object will simply wink out of existance without explicit destruction.
-However, because `std::stop_token` is not trivially destructible, we must call explicit destruction `event.destroy(pStop)`.

 Now the Event object is empty and can be reused for sending the next event.
 In this case, the new name of the event will be `StartBlinkEvent` and the data will be integer `iBlinkTimeMs`.
 This is done by calling `event.construct("StartBlinkEvent", iBlinkTimeMs)`.